leebyron/til/entries/grug brain developer.md

-- grug enemy apex predator complexity. complexity _bad_. complexity come in many form, no always see, but sense. complexity _very bad_. grug often swing club but just hit grug own head. complexity _worse than t-rex_. grug favorite club "no", but sometimes "ok" save tribe. grug build code cave strong, try no let complexity demon in.
+- grug enemy apex predator complexity. complexity _bad_. complexity come in many form, no always see, but sense. complexity _very bad_. grug often swing club but just hit grug own head. complexity _worse than t-rex_. grug favorite club "no", but sometimes use "ok" club to save tribe. grug build code cave strong, try no let complexity demon in.
 - grug no get lost in big brain fog. big brain want think-think. grug no want think, grug want build. grug must build to think.
 - grug think test, agile, refactor, architecture all like old berry in forest —